Ananya2001-an/java-practice/src/notes.md

 - `<strbuild>.append(<str>)`
 - `<strbuild>.reverse()`
 - `<strbuild>.toString()`
+> StringBuffer:
+Thread-safe: StringBuffer is synchronized, which means that it is thread-safe.
+Multiple threads can safely use a StringBuffer object without causing data inconsistency.
+Slower: Because of the synchronization overhead, operations on a StringBuffer object are generally slower compared to StringBuilder.

+> StringBuilder:
+Not Thread-safe: StringBuilder is not synchronized, so it is not thread-safe.
+It should be used in environments where you do not have to worry about multiple threads accessing the same instance simultaneously.
+Faster: Without synchronization, StringBuilder is generally faster and more efficient than StringBuffer.

 - `Arrays.sort(<array>)` - sorts the array in ascending order.
 - `Arrays.binarySearch(<array>, ele)` - searches for an element in the array and returns the index of the element if found else returns a negative value.
 Can also pass start and end index like this: **Arrays.binarySearch(<array>, low, high+1, target)**.
 If value not present in that part of the array it may give negative value but not -1.